Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ### Cache key

 The CDN caches the exact request received, including user information.
-In short, any change in user info will always miss the CDN cache (unless that exact same request has been cached previously).
+In short, any change in user info always misses the CDN cache (unless that exact same request has been cached previously).

 ### Cache invalidation